openid/authzen/authorization-api-1_0.md

 decision:
 : REQUIRED.
 The decision for the above `asset` and `action`.
 The format is as described in the Query Decision section ({{query-decision}})

-reason:
+reason_ids:
 : OPTIONAL.
-A free-form statement about why the decision was made.
-It can include URLs or other pointers so that a user can self-serve themselves to remediate the situation.
+An array of reason identifiers that indicate specific resons why the asset query was denied

 The following is a non-normative example of an Asset Query Decision: